WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-11-22-net-6-minimal-apis-getting-started.md

 ### Edit the Minimal API project

 The default minimal API project is already very small but you can make it even smaller.
 In the launchSettings.json file, replace "swagger" with "" for the launchUrl.
-Then redit the Program.cs file with the following code:
+Then edit the Program.cs file with the following code:

 <script src="https://gist.github.com/WolfgangOfner/fe3919080342235801716b8ec8cd87da.js"></script>